 What work will you be doing on the road?
-We will be installing vaults (no pedestals are planned at present) in the ground in the right-of-way on both sides of the road, and using horizontal drilling to install conduit between those vaults.
+We will be installing vaults in the ground in the right-of-way on both sides of the road, and using horizontal drilling to install conduit between those vaults.

 We will be working extensively in the right-of-way areas on both sides of the road.
 We ask the residents to:

 • Drive slowly and pay attention near workers, equipment or covered holes in the ground.

 • Do not touch the locating flags until we remove them at the end, and let us know if any have been removed.

 • Contact our office if there are any questions about the work being done.

 We can also explain the details of our fiber internet service to anyone with interest in it.

 How wide is the right-of-way?
 It varies highly per area and sometimes even along the same road.
 It usually ranges 15-30ft from the side of the road.